The Palace Hotel, San Francisco

 I highly recommend staying at the Palace Hotel to experience a piece of San Francisco history and to soak in the atmosphere in the Garden Court.
 Rooms start around $390 in the summer.

-Disclosure: I received a complimentary stay the Palace Hotel for the purpose of this review.
+Disclosure: I received a complimentary stay in the suite at the Palace Hotel for the purpose of this review.

 Join the Conversation